alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 0. Installation
 To run the program, a computer must have Python 3.x installed.
 The program was written on Python 3.6 but may run correctly on older versions.
-It is recommended that the user should be using 3.4 or higher.
-The program can be opened in on the command-line in Windows or Linux machine.
+It is, however, recommended that the user should have 3.4 or higher installed.
+The program can be opened in on the command-line in Windows or Linux machines.

 In the command line, go to the directory in which you have placed the folder containing the program and type: